 - Education and Training: demonstration, extension, mentoring, on-farm/ranch research, participatory research, workshop

 - Pest Management: biological control

-Owing to the fact that the coffee berry borer has only recently invaded Hawaii, management techniques are limited and there is urgency for a strategic plan to reduce populations.
-The insect-pathogenic fungus Beauveria bassiana (formulated a Botanigard, Mycotrol O)was licensed for use in February 2011 by the Hawaii Department of Agriculture (HDoA).
-This fungus has shown to cause high mortality of the coffee berry borer in Latin America (De la Rosa et al. 1997).
-In Hawaii, B. bassiana is sprayed on a calendar basis, without any science-based data upon which to base decisions to make applications.
+Owing to the fact that the coffee berry borer has only recently invaded Hawaii, management techniques are limited, and there is urgency for a strategic plan to reduce populations.
+The insect-pathogenic fungus, Beauveria bassiana (formulated a Botanigard, Mycotrol O) was licensed for use in February 2011 by the Hawaii Department of Agriculture (HDoA) and is the only commercial pesticide product available to manage the coffee berry borer in Hawaii.
+This fungus has shown to cause high mortality of the coffee berry borer in Latin America.
+In Hawaii, B. bassiana is sprayed on a calendar basis, without any science-based data upon which to base decisions on when to make applications.
 Frequency of application and timing of first applications are thus made arbitrarily.
-Kona coffee is grown at different elevations, ranging from 213 m to 609 m above sea level, and fruit production is perennial (Bittenbender and Smith.
-1999) which facilitates the establishment and reproduction of the coffee berry borer and results in frequent fungus applications as growers are concerned that they will incur complete crop losses.
-These factors clearly show the need to achieve a greater understanding of the effect of B. bassiana on the coffee berry borer with special reference to timing of applications and the effects of local environmental conditions on the effectiveness of the product.
+Kona coffee is grown at different elevations, ranging from 213 m to 609 m above sea level, and fruit production is all perennial, which facilitates the establishment and reproduction of the coffee berry borer and results in frequent fungus applications as growers are concerned that they will incur complete crop losses.
+These factors clearly show the need to achieve a greater understanding of the effect of B. bassiana on the coffee berry borer, with special reference to timing of applications and the effects of local environmental conditions on the effectiveness of the product.

-(a) determine the effectiveness of three rates of Botanigard® as a control measure for the CBB at different agroclimatic zones in Kona,
+1) To determine the effective dose of B. bassiana as a control measure for the CBB at different agroclimatic zones in Kona,

 2) evaluate the fungal infection after the first application to determine the time for future applications, and

 3) disseminate and publish the results of this study.